joseph-a-levine/authoring/now/index.md

 > The whole time I was reading this book, I thought it was science fiction.
 Only when I went to upload my Kindle highlights did I realize that the plot had not a single science-fictional or fantastical element.
 It was just a novel.
 If anything, this a sign that our genre classifications are broken, so I'm still classifying it as science fiction.

-> Reminded me a lot of Cory Doctorow's writing.
+> The writing reminded me a lot of Cory Doctorow.

 *Beatrice and Virgil, by Yann Martel*.